|There are two events in my life

 |My family has an inherent weakness in the area of hormonal

-me to have the children I longed for.
-At this time, my surgery
+to have the children I longed for.
+At this time, my surgery was

-was called a 'wedge resection' and served to surgically remove a
+called a 'wedge resection' and served to surgically remove a pie

-pie shaped section of each ovary so that the egg could
+shaped section of each ovary so that the egg could penetrate the

-penetrate the ovarian walls that had become thickened from
+ovarian walls that had become thickened from fibroid cysts.

-daughter, Morgan, did not menstruate.
-From the tender age of
+Morgan, did not menstruate.
+From the tender age of sixteen, her

-sixteen, her OB/GYN induced menstrual periods with the use of
+OB/GYN induced menstrual periods with the use of birth control

-birth control pills.
-Morgan detested this, and would put it off
+pills.
+Morgan detested this, and would put it off as long as

-with agonizing cramps and heavy bleeding.
-Her doctor had also
+agonizing cramps and heavy bleeding.
+Her doctor had also told

 I began looking for an answer which would help Morgan to

-of pau d'arco, essiac tea, and shark cartilage to help dissolve
+pau d'arco, essiac tea, and shark cartilage to help dissolve the

-the cysts on her ovaries.
-She also included a combination of
+cysts on her ovaries.
+She also included a combination of female

-female corrective herbs which included red raspberry, alfalfa,
+corrective herbs which included red raspberry, alfalfa, dong quai,

-dong quai, blessed thistle, and black cohosh to target her
+blessed thistle, and black cohosh to target her reproductive

 homeostasis.
 However, both my daughter and I had naively